ciaranRoche/graphql-tutorial/readme.md

     },
 ```

 I know it might look confusing but all you need to know for now is that args is an object that contains the arguments passed to the field.
 It's equivalent to REST params if that makes it simpler!
-We can access what has been specified in typeDefs!
+We can access what has been specified in `typeDefs`!

 - Now restart the server and test our new query in a playground: